 Adverts will state clearly and concisely our organisation, location, and the pre-school’s specific requirements, e.g. the job title and qualifications required.
 Contact details of how to apply and closing dates will be given.
 The advertisement will not use discriminatory language, unnecessary jargon, or superfluous details.

-Interviewing:
+Interviewing

 All applicant’s past employment history will be obtained on application and prior to interviews being offered.
 We will shortlist those candidates who most meet the requirements of the job, inviting them for interview.
 The pre-school will endeavour to provide any special facilities requested by the candidate, prior to the interview, to prevent any discrimination.
 All interviews are consistent and equal to all applicants.
 The same interview questions, against the post in which applied, are asked to all interviewees and a record kept of their responses.
 The candidates will also be asked to meet and play with the children and staff under the supervision of the Chairperson or Pre-school Supervisor.